-Events ST 2021 2581006 Efficient Energy Systems and Electric Mobility 2 SWS Lecture / 🖥 Jochem Exams ST 2021 7981006 fficient Energy Systems and Electric Mobility Fichtner
+Events ST 2021 2581006 Efficient Energy Systems and Electric Mobility 2 SWS Lecture / Jochem

 The assessment consists of a written exam (60 minutes) (following §4(2) of the examination regulation).
 The exam takes place in every semester.
 Re-examinations are offered at every ordinary examination date.
 Depending on the respective pandemic situation, the exam may be offered as an open book exam (alternative exam assessment, following §4(2), 3 of the examination regulation).